 Gregory Dubinsky Named a Rising Star by the New York Law Journal

 NEW YORK—Holwell Shuster & Goldberg LLP partner Gregory Dubinsky has been named a 2021 Rising Star by the New York Law Journal.
-Greg is one of only 27 lawyers under the age of 40 to be recognized on this year’s list for his noteworthy contributions to the practice of law and the New York legal community.
+Greg’s Rising Star Profile can be read here.

 Promoted to partner earlier this year, Greg represents both plaintiffs and defendants in complex commercial disputes.
 He was part of the trial team that successfully litigated antitrust claims before a jury in S.D.N.Y. against News Corporation this year, resulting in a settlement.
 He has also recently secured, for instance, a significant ruling by the New York First Department, reversing a $250 million judgment in an insurance coverage dispute brought by J.P.
 Morgan and Bear Stearns.
 The decision clarified the principle that New York public policy prohibits insurance for amounts paid to the SEC in disgorgement for violation of securities laws.